mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/getting-started/ingress/index.md

 ### Accessing an Ingress resource

-Assuming the Kubernetes cluster only has one single public Kubernetes node on public DC/OS agent `pa`, with public IP `pa-ip`, the Ingress controller will be made accessible at `http://<pa-ip>`.
+Assuming the Kubernetes cluster only has one (1) single public Kubernetes node on public DC/OS agent `pa`, with public IP `pa-ip`, the Ingress controller will be made accessible at `http://<pa-ip>`.
-There's no need to specify the port since `http://` scheme already translates to `TCP 80`, and `https://` scheme translates to `TCP 443`.
+There's no need to specify the port since the `http://` scheme already translates to `TCP 80`, and the `https://` scheme translates to `TCP 443`.

-Let's now deploy an application and expose it through an Ingress.
+We will now deploy an application and expose it through an Ingress.

 In this example, we will be exposing a simple HTTP server that responds to `GET /` requests with an `Hello from Kubernetes!` message: